 During the more than 45 years since the foundation of MCNV, we have been receiving kind donations from loyal individual donors in the Netherlands to implement our programs and projects in Vietnam.
 Though MCNV still has about 5,500 individual donors today, this network of donors has gradually decreased over time as people grow old and pass away.
 One solution to compensate for the loss of individual donors is to mobilise more funds from institutional donors.
 Since 2010 we have also initiated activities to appeal for donations from individuals and organisations within Vietnam, through fundraising campaigns in the provinces where MCNV has programs and projects.

 Both food and mental health care needed in Central Vietnam Last year we have asked you to support the people in Quang Tri province.
 Your reactions have been generous and you’ve made it possible to continue supporting these people.
-This winter we would like to introduce two new projects: increasing food security in the poorest villages and support for students with mental health problems.
-Local authorities have agreed to partly financing these projects but we can only start once a contribution from MCNV has been secured.
-With your support we can keep on supporting the people of Quang Tri in 2019!..
+This winter we would like to introduce two new projects: increasing food security in the poorest villages and support for students with mental health problems...
 Read More ..

 In some rural areas of Vietnam, century old traditions determine todays’ life, hardly imaginable in our rapidly evolving times.
 Teenage girls get pregnant at a very young age, have to marry and have to leave school immediately.
 The youths would like to break free from the tradition, but how?
 MCNV has developed a plan to help and with your support we will succeed!..
 Read More ..